 I don’t eat fast food as often anymore, and I'm too broke to eat the way I used to, but it's so shameful.

-Not only did I waste literal thousands on excess food (this was in addition to my regular food budget) but I also made myself unhealthy.
+Not only did I waste literal thousands on excess food but I also made myself unhealthy.

 I work as a freelance musician and often work weddings.
 Some families have crazy money, and burn through it like it’s nothing.